jkillingsworth/jkillingsworth.com/_posts/2019-01-26-the-distribution-of-price-fluctuations.md

 | `USO`                                   | Crude Oil
 {% endtable %}

-Each data set contains at least 10 years worth of end of day data.
+Each data set contains at least 10 years worth of data.
 Using the same technique as before, we can plot the histogram of daily price fluctuations and overlay the fitted normal and Laplace density functions.
 Here are the charts:

 {% chart fig-04-stocks-daily-DIA-probs.svg %}
 {% chart fig-05-stocks-daily-EEM-probs.svg %}